chadoh/werk/README.md

-# Chad's Toptal Project
+# Werk

-This is a project for Phase 3 of Chad's Toptal interview process.
+A simple time tracker app.

-## Project description
+## Project requirements

-Write a simple time management system.
+A simple time management system.

 * User must be able to create an account and log in
 * User can add (and edit and delete) a row what he has worked on, what date,